msychalice/leetcode/README.md

 ```

+## 214. Shortest Palindrome
+Convert this problem to finding the longest palindomic substring starting at the beginning.

 ## 215. Kth Largest Element in an Array
 The first attempt is to sort the input array and then find the Kth largest element.
 The time complexity is O(nlogn).